BrickSchema/Brick2-specification-drafting/point-attributes/questions-for-community.md

     - `brick:DC_Bus_Voltage_Sensor`:
         - should DC Bus be a new equipment? or is it a connection?
         - ask Michael Poplawski
+    - add ElectricEnergy to QUDT as a quantity kind? (steve ray)
+        - similar to ElectricPower, which *does* exist in QUDT
+        - also: Thermal Power?
+We have thermal energy but not thermal power
+- related: generation/load
+    - for generation/load points do we want to capture generation/load as properties (like a "process") or are these captured by connection points, or something else?
+    - how to handle `brick:Natural_Gas_Usage_Sensor`; we will probably model with Volume, but how to handle points that monitor *production* of gas, e.g. hydrogen
+- related: `brick:Generation_Sensor` which is not electricity-specific
+- related: load shedding process and related points:
+    - max load setpoint, min load setpoint

 - enthalpy controls (for economizers?):